$152,172Average Value$101Average Price per Sq Ft11Homes For Sale

 Residents dine locally downtown and shop big-box stores in Ottumwa

 Downtown Albia comprises longstanding storefronts home to a collection of independently owned businesses.
 Stores include salons, specialty shops and restaurants like Brick Street Grille, which pairs typical bar grub with craft beer.
-Teno notes Mi Tierra Mexican Grille and Bogie’s Steak house on the south side as other frequented spots among locals.
+Teno notes Mi Tierra Mexican Grill and Bogie’s Steak House on the south side as other frequented spots among locals.
 Groceries are available at Hy-Vee, and daily essentials are available at Dollar General.
 Ottumwa, 23 miles east, offers more retail options, with Walmart Supercenter, T.J.
 Maxx and other big-box stores.

 Downtown Albia features longstanding storefronts around the square.